effcamp/logs-for-no-commits/README.md

 1. Spent an hour on Web dev project.

    Modeled footer and links for demo project.
 TODO: make the responsive version.
 Then the content.

+### November 25, 2018

+1. Spend an hour on Web dev project.

+   Fixed carousel.
+Started on responsiveness.